jaspector

 Regular business hours, Monday-Friday.

-Do I need a building permit in Paducah, KY?
+01 Do I need a building permit in Paducah, KY?

 All new construction, renovations beyond cosmetic finishes, accessory structures above listed thresholds, awnings, demolition, electrical, HVAC, signage, temporary structures over 120 square feet, pools, manufactured homes, and other remodel/remediation work require the appropriate building, trade, and related permits.

-How much does a building permit cost in Paducah, KY?
+02 How much does a building permit cost in Paducah, KY?

+Building permit fees in Paducah, KY are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Permits combine valuation-based calculations with flat fees for certain categories; demolition permits charged at $50 per installation..
 Plan check fee: Required when plans are submitted; amount varies based on project size and complexity..

-How do I apply for a building permit in Paducah, KY?
+03 How do I apply for a building permit in Paducah, KY?

-1. Meet with the Development Liaison to confirm the correct address and check for liens, fines, and zoning district information.
+To apply for a building permit in Paducah, KY, follow these steps: 1.
+Meet with the Development Liaison to confirm the correct address and check for liens, fines, and zoning district information.
 2. Determine whether the work needs a site plan and schedule a preliminary meeting with Planning staff if required.
 3. Determine if a stormwater management plan, erosion prevention, sediment control permit, or Special Flood Hazard Area Development Permit is required and submit any relevant Engineering Department applications.
 4. Identify any board or commission approvals (planning commission, historic district, etc.) that must precede construction.
 5. Secure any right-of-way, driveway, street/sidewalk closure, or demolition permits from the Engineering Division before starting work affecting public infrastructure.
 6. Submit all required drawings, approved site plans, contractor insurance, and business license verifications through the Online Services Portal to obtain building, electrical, HVAC, sign, or other construction permits.
 7. Schedule inspections at key milestones (footings, foundations, rough frame, finals) by calling (270) 444-8527 or requesting them through the portal with at least 24 hours notice.
 8. Receive the Certificate of Occupancy or Certificate of Compliance once all inspections pass and the Fire Prevention Division has confirmed code compliance.
 9. Apply for any required City of Paducah business license after the relevant certificate is issued.

-How long does it take to get a building permit in Paducah, KY?
+04 How long does it take to get a building permit in Paducah, KY?

-What work is exempt from building permits in Paducah, KY?
+05 What work is exempt from building permits in Paducah, KY?

-How do I schedule a building inspection in Paducah, KY?
+06 How do I schedule a building inspection in Paducah, KY?

-Inspections can be scheduled via: (270) 444-8527, Online Services Portal.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Paducah, KY via: (270) 444-8527, Online Services Portal.
 At least 24 to 48 hours notice required prior to the inspection..

-Other cities in McCracken County
+Other jurisdictions in McCracken County.

-View all McCracken County jurisdictions →
+All McCracken County jurisdictions →